Hungaro Copter

-The Hungaro Copter is a Hungarian helicopter produced by Hungaro Copter Limited of Verpelét, an affiliate of the Hungarian SteelRiders company.
-The lead engineer for the design was Zoltán Juhász.
+The Hungaro Copter is a Hungarian helicopter produced by Hungaro Copter Limited of Verpelét, an affiliate of the Steel Riders Limited company.
+The lead engineer for the design was Farkas Gábor.
 The aircraft is supplied as a kit for amateur construction.

 Design and development

 The aircraft was designed to comply with the European microlight aircraft rules.
 It features a single main rotor and tail rotor, a single-seat enclosed cockpit with a fairing, or an open cockpit without a windshield, skid landing gear and a four-cylinder, four stroke 135 hp Subaru EJ22 or 160 hp Subaru EJ25 automotive conversion engine.
 The six-cylinder 125 hp D-Motor LF39 powerplant has also been used.

 The aircraft fuselage is made from welded steel tubing.
 Its two-bladed rotor has a diameter of 7.0 m.
 The aircraft has a typical empty weight of 300 kg and a gross weight of 430 kg, giving a useful load of 130 kg.

 The construction time from the supplied kit is estimated as 300 hours.